 A Course Academic Progress Committee (CAPC) may:

-- impose conditions on the student’s enrolment or academic performance in the following teaching period;
+a) impose conditions on the student’s enrolment or academic performance in the following teaching period

-- require the student to undertake specified actions to increase their chances of academic success;
+d) require the student to undertake specified actions to increase their chances of academic success

-- revoke a scholarship that was awarded to the student;
+e) revoke a scholarship that was awarded to the student

-- approve a period of leave of absence for the student;
+f) approve a period of leave of absence for the student

-- suspend the student’s enrolment for a specified period; or
+g) suspend the student’s enrolment for a specified period, or

-- terminate the student’s enrolment in the course.
+h) terminate the student’s enrolment in the course

 You may be allowed to continue in your course with no restrictions on your enrolment, however, the CAPC may also recommend actions for you to take, including getting support from Academic Skills, Counselling, or Student Equity and Disability Support (SEDS).
-While these are only recommendations, it is in your best interest to take the advice of the committee, as failure to do so may impact future decisions if you are required to attend a CAPC meeting again.
+While these are only recommendations, it is in your best interests to take on any advice given to you, as failure to do so may negatively impact future decisions if you are required to attend a CAPC meeting again.

 What if I want to appeal the CAPC decision?

 Appealing an CAPC decision is possible in some circumstances.
 To establish if this is the right path for you, you need to know why the CAPC made the decision that they did, as this is what you are arguing against when you lodge an appeal.
 The Academic Board Appeals Committee Secretary can provide you with a copy of the report made by the CAPC outlining the reasons for their decision.
 To obtain a copy of this report, you need to request it from the Academic Governance Unit by filling in this form.